securi3ytalent/Mail-Sub-Check-hunt/README.md

-##  Check Email Address In Subdomain
+##  Check Email Address To Subdomain

 Mail-Sub-Check-hunt is a  Node.js tools helps with querying Check if email address is Subdomain.
 Warning there must be a file name email_list.txt same Directory.